liviopersonne/ytdl/README.md

 # YTDL

+Check out the Windows branch if you're on Windows !

 This is a small program that I made for personnal use, with it you can download a video or audio from youtube.
 You can also download entire playlists in a single command.
 There is also a function called "update playlist", which keeps track of the last video you downloaded, and downloads all of the remaining ones.
 I use it to keep track of my music platlist on youtube.